nobrick/reborn/README.md

 * Timeout for Azor.Ords.Watcher and Tracker

 ### Issues
+* Ords.Manager may crash
-* The Ords.Manager pid stored in Watcher may be outdated when Manager crashes.
+* ~~The Manager pid stored in Watcher may be outdated when Manager crashes~~

 ### Random forest
 * [CloudForest](https://github.com/ryanbressler/CloudForest)